Atharv-Verma290/AI-Stock-Analyzer/README.md

 ## Architecture
 The AI-Stock-Analyzer follows a structured workflow managed by a **supervisor agent** that coordinates different functional modules:

+1. **Recommender**: this agent recommends stocks to the user based on their risk tolerance.
-1. **Data Retriever**: This agent is responsible for fetching historical stock data from Yahoo Finance based on user input.
+2. **Data Retriever**: This agent is responsible for fetching historical stock data from Yahoo Finance based on user input.
-2. **Analyzer**: This agent computes financial metrics, including annual returns and volatility, to assess stock performance.
+3. **Analyzer**: This agent computes financial metrics, including annual returns and volatility, to assess stock performance.
-3. **Visualizer**: This agent generates trend charts to visualize stock performance over time.
+4. **Visualizer**: This agent generates trend charts to visualize stock performance over time.
-4. **Allocator**: This agent recommends fund allocation strategies based on the computed metrics and trends.
+5. **Allocator**: This agent recommends fund allocation strategies based on the computed metrics and trends.

 The workflow is structured as shown in the diagram: